billymoon/sir/Readme.md

 ### Cache

-Useful for saving processed version of source files, for example, if you have `index.jade`, and `style.less` and want to save the html and css, add a `--cache backup` flag, and then visit `http://localhost:8080/index.html` in your browser.
+Useful for saving processed version of source files, for example, if you have `index.slm`, and `style.less` and want to save the html and css, add a `--cache backup` flag, and then visit `http://localhost:8080/index.html` in your browser.
 There should be a `index.html` and a `style.css` in the backup folder.

 ### Compress